pablodecm/phd_thesis/src/103_chapter_3.md

 thus each of the factors in
-[Equation @eq:factor_joint] can be further broken down as a sequence of random samples, which can be used to speed up latent variable inference based on the execution traces.
+[Equation @eq:factor_joint] can be further broken down as a sequence of random samples, which can be used to speed up latent variable inference based on the execution traces, i.e. recorded sequences of random numbers generated for each observation.

 Some joint factorisations are particularly useful for data analysis and simulation,